sdtrklse/classify-pet-images/README.md

   python check-images.py
   ```

 from the command line inside the `src` directory.
-The app will then display the results of the image classification process.
+The app will then display the results of the image classification.

 To run the app with different arguments, you can issue